Forecasting Saharan Dust to Minimize Health Risks

-Méndez-Lázaro and his team also provided visualizations through a tool that they plan to make public-facing in 2021.
+Méndez-Lázaro and his team also provided visualizations through a tool that they plan to make public-facing.
 Based on the warnings, the Puerto Rico Department of Health Office issued public health recommendations.
 The advance warning from the satellite data also enabled the system’s ground samplers to prepare to quickly analyze and characterize the dust, which caused two days of unhealthy air conditions in Puerto Rico.

 Better understanding of the dust can help doctors treat patients suffering from its health effects, especially if the dust is carrying pathogens, and it enables the researchers to retrospectively analyze the initial satellite data for possible improvements in future forecasts.

 Earth Observations on Earth